265: The CFG Language

 where the cfg term describes the CFG and result expression is an arbitrary Scheme expression.

-The simplest CFG is just one consisting of a halt CFG term, whose syntax simply is:
+The simplest CFG is just one consisting of an empty return CFG term:

 For example, we have

-as the control flow along this CFG, which has no edges, immediately stops, leading on to the evaluation of the return expression.
+as the control flow along this CFG, which has no edges, immediately stops, leading on to the evaluation of the result expression.

 (cfg